‘Game Of Thrones’ Season 7 Spoilers: What Is The ‘Huge Cliffhanger’ Ending?

 Warning: The following article contains major spoilers for Game of Thrones Season 7.

-During a recent interview with TimeOut London, Game of Thrones actress Maisie Williams who plays Arya Stark on the HBO smash; offered fans a major hint about the upcoming season.
+During a recent interview with TimeOut London, Game of Thrones actress Maisie Williams, who plays Arya Stark on the HBO smash, offered fans a major hint about the upcoming season.
 Williams teased that Game of Thrones Season 7 would end with “a huge cliffhanger.”

-What exactly is the “huge cliffhanger,” Williams is referring to, and what are the circumstances surrounding it?
+What exactly is the “huge cliffhanger” Williams is referring to, and what are the circumstances surrounding it?
 As spoiler seekers well know, there are certain reports that have already narrowed down the possibilities.
 Watchers On The Wall recently uncovered what they believe to be crucial concept art for Game of Thrones Season 7.

 What is happening in the concept art?

-The image depicts a scene of Tyrion Lannister, and Bran, appearing to usher Jon Snow into what Watchers On The Wall has identified as the Dragonpit.
-The Dragonpit is the place in King’s Landing that the Targaryen’s created to house their dragons.
+The image depicts a scene with Tyrion Lannister and Bran, appearing to usher Jon Snow into what Watchers On The Wall has identified as the Dragonpit.
+The Dragonpit is the place in King’s Landing that the Targaryens created to house their dragons.

 Back in October, Watchers On The Wall reported that Game of Thrones Season 7 would feature the Dragonpit.
-They also confirmed Daenerys would meet with Brienne of Tarth (Gwendoline Christie), and Ser Davos Seaworth, at that location, some point in Game of Thrones Season 7.
+They also confirmed Daenerys would meet with Brienne of Tarth (Gwendoline Christie) and Ser Davos Seaworth at that location at some point in Game of Thrones Season 7.

 When will the scenes in the concept art take place in Season 7?

 Watchers On The Wall reports that the scene depicted in the concept art will take place during the Season 7 finale.
-While the scene will take place in the Season 7 finale, Watchers On The Wall does not say when exactly, it will occur during the finale.
+While the scene will take place in the Season 7 finale, Watchers On The Wall does not say when exactly it will occur during the finale.

 What is the context of the Season 7 concept art?

-Watchers On The Wall also confirmed the reason all of Game of Thrones‘ heavy hitters would be brought together.
-So that the crucial players in King’s Landing could lay their eyes on a wight, presumably proving the existence of White Walkers, and the threat they pose to humanity.
+Watchers On The Wall also confirmed the reason all of Game of Thrones‘ heavy hitters would be brought together: so that the crucial players in King’s Landing could lay their eyes on a wight, presumably proving the existence of White Walkers and the threat they pose to humanity.

 Missing from the concept art is any indication Jon Snow has a wight in his possession, or is appearing to bring one with him to the Dragonpit.
 Perhaps, that information was too spoiler-laden to risk inclusion.
-Otherwise, the leaked concept art is pretty inconspicuous, only confirming that Jon Snow will meet up with Tyrion, and Bron in Season 7.
+Otherwise, the leaked concept art is pretty inconspicuous, only confirming that Jon Snow will meet up with Tyrion and Bron in Season 7.
 While the men are shown approaching palatial gates, Daenerys’ dragons appear nowhere in the vicinity.

 What could the “cliffhanger” ending be?

 To determine the cliffhanger ending, you have to piece together the timeline of events.
-If Jon, and company, were to bring the wight to the Dragonpit in the Season 7 finale, then the final scene could simply be the unveiling of the wight.
-Based on your interpretation of Maisie Williams’ “huge cliffhanger” comment, that might not count as particularly, edge-of-your-seat material.
+If Jon and company were to bring the wight to the Dragonpit in the Season 7 finale, then the final scene could simply be the unveiling of the wight.
+Based on interpretations of Maisie Williams’ “huge cliffhanger” comment, that might not count as particularly edge-of-your-seat material.

-A cliffhanger typically involves the launch of a near-death mystery, for instance, the murder of Jon Snow at the end of Season 5.
+A cliffhanger typically involves the launch of a near-death mystery, for instance the murder of Jon Snow at the end of Season 5.
 So could the reveal of the White Walkers, and the risk they pose to the world, count as the “huge cliffhanger?”
 With no characters theoretically being in any direct danger because of the revelation, it seems the term “cliffhanger” would not apply to that scene.

 Another “cliffhanger” possibility